jesogon/balearic-mhws-study/README.md

 See the `README.md` inside the Codigos folder for more details.

-## External files
+## External data

-For most of the code here, external files are expected, namely data files.
+For most of the code here, external data are expected.
 Due to the large size of those files, they are not included in the GitHub repository.

 See the `README.md` inside the Datos folder for more details.